-In static schedules, however, it is impossible for all static tasks to start at the same time.
-Task model with offset introduced by [17, 22] is able to capture the time separation in static schedules, and thus reduce the pessimism.
-In [13] we further reduced the pessimism in the corresponding response time formulae.
+In static schedules it is impossible for all static tasks to start at the same time.
+The task model with offset introduced by [18, 23] is able to capture the time separation in static schedules, and thus reduce the pessimism.
+In [14] we further reduced the pessimism in the corresponding response time formulae.